 The Association for Theological Education in South East Asia (ATESEA) established the South East Asia Graduate School of Theology (SEAGST) in 1966 as part of its faculty development program for its member schools.
-In cooperation with the member schools of the Association, SEAGST has conducted programs of advanced theological studies and granted the degrees of Master of Theology (M.Theol) and Doctor of Theology (D.Theol).
+In cooperation with the member schools of the Association, SEAGST has conducted programs of advanced theological studies and granted the degrees of Master of Theology (M.Theol), Doctor of Pastoral Studies (DPS) and Doctor of Theology (D.Theol).

 To date, the SEAGST has produced hundreds of MTheol and DTheol graduates who now occupy important positions of leadership in the seminaries, churches and other church-related institutions in the region.

-Currently, due to the increasing number of schools that is capable to offer the M.Theol.
-Program, the ATESEA General Assembly decided in July 2009 to focus the ATESEA’s academic offering mainly on the D.Theol program, under a new name and structure.
+Currently, due to the increasing number of schools that can offer the M.Theol. program, the ATESEA General Assembly decided in July 2009 to focus the ATESEA’s academic offering mainly on the D.Theol program, under a new name and structure.
 On September 6, 2009, the ATESEA Executive Committee approved the new name of the school as ATESEA Theological Union (ATU).

 The mission of ATU is to enrich the intellectual and spiritual development of Asian theologians, responsive to the emerging opportunities facing the theological schools in Asia and beyond.

 Academic Excellence.
 ATU offers quality theological education for the professional development of teachers for the theology faculties and of leaders for Christian ministry in the church and society, under the supervision of competent professors both within and outside Asia.

 Contextually Asian Theology.
 ATU encourages the construction of contextual and Asia-oriented theology by providing opportunities for research and reflection on the significance of the Christian faith in dialogue with other living faiths, cultures and traditions of Asia and contemporary challenges.